10 MIN READ | OFFICE COPIER COST

-Copier service pricing can vary widely from dealer to dealer, and even wider from dealer to manufacturer (more on that in another section).
+Copier service pricing can vary widely from dealer-to-dealer, and even wider from dealer-to-manufacturer (more on that later).
 The big difference here occurs when comparing different machines.

-One machine is smaller and less expensive with a monthly lease cost of $170.
-The other machine is larger, has a quicker production speed, and has a monthly cost of $280.
-It would make sense to purchase the cheaper machine if you know it can cover your needs.
+Machine A is smaller and less expensive with a monthly lease cost of $170.
+Machine B is larger, has a quicker production speed, and has a monthly cost of $280.
+It would make sense to purchase Machine A if you know it can cover your needs.

-Simply put - smaller machines breakdown more often, causing higher service costs.
-Dealers typically include service with the per-print costs, but your per-print cost will often be higher with a less efficient machine because the vendor knows that it's going to need service more often.
+Smaller machines break down more often, escalating service & repair costs.
+Dealers typically include service with the per-print costs, but your per-print cost will often be higher with a less efficient machine because the dealer knows that it's going to need service more often.

-The difference can be several hundred dollars more per month, per machine (more on that in the next section)!
+The difference can be several hundred dollars more per month, per machine (more on that, later, as well)!

-Older or used copier machines can also have higher service costs, but there may be significant value in saving on the equipment purchase.
+Older or used copier machines can also have higher service costs, but there may also be value in saving on the equipment purchase.
 Ultimately, it comes down to a business' needs.
-Just make sure you know how many copies have been made on a used machine before purchase (the vendor will be able to show you that on the display screen).
+Be discerning enough to know how many copies have been made on a used machine before you buy.
+Don’t take “we’re not sure” for an answer.
+The vendor will be able to show you that on the display screen.

-Remember, copiers are like cars.
-High copies are the equivalent to high miles and you should do your research on what an appropriate number of copies is for that model based on the year it was built.
+Another vehicle analogy: copiers are a lot like cars: hgh copy counts are the equivalent to high mileage and you should do your research on what an appropriate number of copies is for that model based on the year it was built.

 How Copiers Save Offices Money

-Many companies attempt to solve this problem by employing an army of desktop printers.
-Whether they are inkjet or toner-based, they simply can't match the efficiency of a copier.
+There are those businesses that try to avoid the “big printer” cost mostly by instead employing a small army of desktop printers.
+Whether they are inkjet or toner-based, desktop printers simply can't match the efficiency of a copier.

 Let's break this down in two parts: